About gum disease

 How can gum disease be treated?

-Home care Brushing and interdental cleaning- usually flossing to remove plaque and prevent tarter build up Regular dental teeth cleaning Bacteria that isn't removed from brushing and flossing forms a hard substance called tartar.
-Usual oral hygiene practices can't remove this, and professional cleaning is the only way to treat gum disease.
-Root planing A build-up of bacteria on the root surfaces of your teeth, may require treatment with root planing.
+Gum disease can be treated by home care brushing and interdental cleaning (flossing) to remove plaque and prevent tarter build up.
+Regular dental teeth cleaning should be performed to remove bacteria/tarter that cannot be removed from brushing and flossing alone.
+A build-up of bacteria on the root surfaces of your teeth, may require treatment with root planing.
 This makes the surfaces of your tooth roots smooth, so bacteria finds it more difficult to stick to them.
-Antibiotics These can sometimes be used together with teeth cleaning and root planing, and can be of benefit when treating more advanced stages of periodontal disease.
-Surgical treatment Cases of advanced periodontal disease may require surgical treatment, to gain access to the root surfaces of affected teeth, and to properly clean below the gum line.
+Sometimes antibiotics may be used together with teeth cleaning and root planing, and can be of benefit when treating more advanced stages of periodontal disease.
+Cases of advanced periodontal disease may require surgical treatment, to gain access to the root surfaces of affected teeth, and to properly clean below the gum line.

 + Load More